Garden gnome: Types of garden gnomes

-Garden gnomes are typically male, often bearded, usually wear red phrygian caps and often have pipes.
+Garden gnomes are typically male, often bearded, usually wear red caps and often have pipes.
 They are often shown pursuing leisurely pastimes such as fishing or napping.

 Gnomes may be made from terracotta clay slip (runny clay) poured into molds.
-This is allowed to set up and the excess emptied from the centre, leaving a clay shell.
+This is allowed to set up and the excess emptied from the center, leaving a clay shell.
 The gnome is removed from the mold when firm, allowed to dry and then fired in a kiln until hard.
 Once cooled, the gnome is painted.
 More modern gnomes are made from resins and similar materials.

-Today, many different variations of garden gnomes exist, including humorous ones ranging from the lighthearted biker or barbecuing gnome, to the more dark, such as one stabbed in the back or wearing an executioner's hood.
+Today, many different variations of garden gnomes exist, including humorous ones ranging from the lighthearted biker or barbecuing gnome, to the more sinister, such as one stabbed in the back or wearing an executioner's hood.

 In popular culture and politics

-Gnomes have become controversial in serious gardening circles in the UK, and were for a time banned from the prestigious Chelsea Flower Show, as the organisers claimed that they detract from the garden designs.
+Gnomes have become controversial in serious gardening circles in the United Kingdom, and were for a time banned from the prestigious Chelsea Flower Show, as the organisers claimed that they detract from the garden designs.
 Gnome enthusiasts accused the organisers of snobbery, as garden gnomes are popular in the gardens of working class and suburban households.
 The ban was lifted during 2013 to mark the show's centenary.